Edwin Jarvis: Backstory

-Born of the most modest origins, Edwin Jarvis served in the Royal Air Military during World War II and was its champion boxer three years running.
-He later moved to the United States where he became manservant to Howard Stark and Maria Stark and watched over the Starks' mansion even after their deaths.
+Edwin Jarvis served in the Royal Air Service during World War II and was its champion boxer three years running.
+He later moved to the United States, where he became manservant to Howard Stark and Maria Stark and watched over the Starks' mansion even after their deaths.

 Avengers

-His name and English origin bears resemblance to Jeeves, the fictional sagacious valet in the books by P. G. Wodehouse.
-When Iron Man (Tony Stark) called the Avengers' first meeting and donated the Stark house as the Avengers Mansion headquarters, Jarvis grew accustomed to the guests and served the Avengers for many years thereafter, acting as a father figure to some of the newcomers.
-Jarvis was there when the first guest Captain America (Steve Rogers) became a member of the Avengers.
-He was the only one to stay with the Avengers for their entire existence, a distinction not even Captain America can claim.
-As a result, Captain America has stated that Jarvis should be regarded just as much of an Avenger as he is.
+When Iron Man (Tony Stark) calls the Avengers' first meeting and donates the Stark house as the Avengers Mansion headquarters, Jarvis serves the Avengers for many years thereafter, acting as a father figure to some of the newcomers.

 Jarvis spent some time as the primary babysitter for Franklin Richards, the super-powered son of Mister Fantastic and the Invisible Woman, when the two Fantastic Four members were residing at the mansion.
-He also served as the sponsor to Silverclaw while the latter was growing up, and the future Avengers member has come to regard him as an uncle.
+Jarvis once started a pen pal relationship with a young girl who would grow up to be the superhero Silverclaw; it was later revealed that the orphanage, aware of Silverclaw's abilities and Jarvis's ties to the Avengers, chose to assign him as Silverclaw's sponsor in the hope that his ties to the Avengers could be useful.
+Silverclaw has referred to Jarvis as an uncle, with Avengers such as Janet van Dyne noting that Silverclaw's ties to Jarvis made the girl practically family.

-Being a manservant to the Avengers meant that Jarvis has had to deal with their enemies on several occasions.
-Jarvis has also been personally involved in many adventures, including being Ultron's brainwashed decoy as the Crimson Cowl, and leading the evacuation of a stalled subway train during a citywide disaster and battling a demonically possessed car.
-Jarvis defended the floating Hydrobase against a horde of robots built by Doctor Doom during the Acts of Vengeance crisis.
-He was present when one of the many incarnations of the Masters of Evil attacked the mansion.
-Taken hostage, he was brutally beaten by Mr. Hyde while Captain America and the Black Knight were forced to watch.
-His physical injuries included a shattered knee and 90% loss of vision in his left eye, forcing him to wear an eyepatch for some time; however, Jarvis refused to retire, believing instead that confronting his fears gave him more in common with the Avengers.
-Jarvis personally confronted Loki, risking great danger, after realizing the villain had tricked his way inside the mansion.
-He tendered his resignation during Iron Man's battle with alcoholism, but returned not long afterwards.
+Jarvis has also been personally involved in many the Avengers' exploits, including being Ultron's brainwashed decoy as the Crimson Cowl, and leading the evacuation of a stalled subway train during a citywide disaster and battling a demonically possessed car.
+During an attack by the Masters of Evil, Jarvis is brutally beaten by Mister Hyde.
+Jarvis is left with a shattered knee and 90% loss of vision in his left eye, forcing him to wear an eyepatch for some time.
+However, he refuses to retire, believing instead that confronting his fears gave him more in common with the Avengers.

-In his duties as the Avengers' manservant, he was entrusted with items of great power, including the Casket of Ancient Winters.